Wabinab/Xenoblade-Chronicles-3-The-Book/src/88_guernica.md

 Mio: "Off-seeing for City folk... _Hmmm..._"

-While they were in deep thought, Monica approached silently from behind before calling their attention, "You got here first."
+While they were in deep thought, Monica approached silently from behind before calling for their attention, "You got here first."

 "Boss!
 We were... waiting for you."
 The rest of the people whom their family members died followed behind Monica.
 After exchanging nods, the group, Travis, and Monica moved aside for the people who lost their loved ones to move forward.

 Mei: "_Brother Yew...!_"

-Zuo's father: "Zuo!
-You made it back..."
-Most closed their eyes and dropped their head down.
+Zuo's father: "_Zuo!
+You made it back..._" Most closed their eyes and dropped their head down.
 Some covered their face as tears shed.

 Cyma: "_Heewa...
 You always kept such good care of this...
 Now look at it...
-I just wish that... **we could have talked more**.{{footnote: Don't wait till it's too late, guys and gals!}} But... you're home now._"
+I just wish that... **we could have talked more**...{{footnote: Don't wait till it's too late, guys and gals!}} But... you're home now._"

 On the other side, Monica, after watching their reminiscent for a moment, turned to the group, "Thanks to you... these people got a chance to say farewell _to their loved ones._ And I got to fulfill _Dad's dying wish.
 Thank you._"

-Then, Noah brought out his flute; Mio saw him doing so.
-Looking appreciatively, he asked for Mio's permission, and they both agreed with each other.
-And so they started playing the melody together.
+Then, Noah brought out his flute.
+Mio was attracted to his action.
+Looking appreciatively, he turned to ask Mio whether she wanted to join by looking at each other's eyes, and she nodded back.

+And so they went somewhere nearer to the memorial stone, a little bit farther from where the group stood, and started playing the melody together.
 Some of those whom lost their loved ones huddled together, embracing each other for support.
-Others more steel-heart got to withstand it themselves, at least on the exterior.
+Others more steel-hearted got to withstand it themselves, at least on the exterior.

 "Hoh!"
-Lanz's eyes wide opened as he started seeing motes risen from their belongings!
+Lanz's eyes wide opened as he started seeing motes arising from their belongings!
 That was impossible!
 They weren't even corpses, how could motes rise from them?

 Sena wasn't less surprised, "The motes..."